 The following two texts were written for Te Huringa/Turning Points and reflect the curatorial approach taken for that exhibition.

 Formerly undated and known as Waiting for the Bus, this painting has been re-titled on the basis of information provided by Professor Michael Dunn from a photograph of the work inscribed by the artist.
-The date comes from one of a number of pencil sketches made for the subject.
+The date comes from one of a number of pencil sketches.

 Tirohanga Whānui: Views from the Past, Te Kōngahu Museum of Waitangi, 15 April to 15 September 2017